-If, after KCHS has explored all possible steps and documented all steps taken, in partnership with the parent, staff, Mental Health Specialist, and the Executive Director (and the agency responsible for special education if applicable); a discussion will determine if the child's continued enrollment presents a serious safety threat to him/herself, other enrolled children, and staff.
+If, after KCHS has explored all possible steps and documented all steps taken, in partnership with the parent, staff, Trauma Support Specialist, and the Executive Director (and the agency responsible for special education if applicable); a discussion will determine if the child's continued enrollment presents a serious safety threat to him/herself, other enrolled children, and staff.

 If this is determined, KCHS may not be the most appropriate placement for the child.
 The program will work with the parent and any community partners to assist in a more appropriate placement for the child.
-All efforts to help children manage their behavior will be approached in a positive and consistent manner.
+All efforts to help children learn the skills necessary to be successful in the educational environment will be approached in a positive and consistent manner.
 The Knox County Head Start staff is trained in the philosophy of Conscious Discipline® and will utilize the principles of this philosophy as they work to help children manage their behaviors.
-The KCHS Mental Health and Disabilities Specialist, a Licensed Social Worker, and Early Childhood Mental Health consultant who also is a Licensed Independent Social Worker, will be available for individual observations of children, as well as consultations with teachers and parents.
+The KCHS Trauma Support Specialist will be available for individual observations of children, as well as consultations with teachers and parents.
 At all times, the Agency will make every effort to ensure the safety of children and staff.
-In extreme cases involving lack of safety, a child may be transitioned from the classroom and a home-based option offered if appropriate.
+In extreme cases involving lack of safety, a child may be transitioned from the classroom, and a home-based option offered if appropriate.